This goat cheese mac and cheese recipe is about as comforting as it gets. If you’re into comfort food, don’t look any further, friends.

 And this pasta delivers, especially if you are a fan of goat cheese.

-Rather than tasting sharp like a classic macaroni and cheese with sharp cheeses and mustard powder, this version is all about the aromatic and herb-infused cheese sauce.
+Rather than tasting sharp like a classic macaroni and cheese with sharp cheese and mustard powder, this version is all about the aromatic and herb-infused cheese sauce.
 The cheese is definitely there, both herbed goat cheese and rich, nutty, sweet fontina.

 The cheeses lend a wonderful creaminess to the sauce and are the perfect backdrop to the garlic, chive, and bay-infused bechamel.